Tenerife in a wheelchair | Accessibility Guide

 Are you looking for an accessible and sunny destination in Europe?
 You found it!
 Tenerife Island is a perfect place for wheelchair users.
 While the Canary Islands belong to Spain, they are geographically close to Northern Africa.
 With year-round mild temperatures, Tenerife attracts millions of tourists each year.
 The biggest of the seven Canary Islands offers many wheelchair-accessible spots.
 This accessibility guide to Tenerife in a wheelchair will give you an idea of the island’s countless things to do for disabled visitors.
 See for yourself what I discovered during my recent trip to accessible Tenerife!

 The general wheelchair accessibility of Tenerife has improved remarkably since my last visit in 2009.
 Los Cristianos and Playa de las Americas surely are still the hotspots for disabled visitors.
 Costa Adeje is the most recent resort area with lots of newly constructed, modern hotel resorts.
 The Municipality of Arona won various prices for its efforts in making Arona wheelchair-accessible.
 However, also other parts of Tenerife have become very wheelchair-friendly, as you can see in the list of accessible spots further below.
 Sidewalks are globally in good condition.
-There are curb cuts, ramps and easy to find handicap parking lots.
+There are curb cuts, ramps, and easy-to-find handicap parking lots.

 Getting to Tenerife

-Two international airports serve Tenerife, Tenerife Sur Airport (IATA: TFS) in the south and Tenerife Norte Airport (IATA: code TFN) in the north of the island.
+Two international airports serve Tenerife, Tenerife Sur Airport (IATA: TFS) in the south and Tenerife Norte Airport (IATA: code TFN) north of the island.
 The special assistance service for disabled passengers is well-organized in both airports.
 It goes without saying that both airports are entirely wheelchair-accessible.

 Wheelchair-accessible Transport in Tenerife